KinetekEnergy/vsdiat-aashray-reddy/docs/Day-1/Risc-V.md

 # Risc-V

-RISC-V is an instruction set architechture (ISA).
+RISC-V is an instruction set architecture (ISA).
 The ISA is how software communicates with the hardware, and it is the interface between the two.

 Common ISAs include: